AveryS00/song-link-bot/README.md

 ### reset
 (not implemented yet)
 ``reset``
 This will completely clear the Spotify playlist associated with the server.
 Admin privileges are required for this command.
+There is a time gate of 3 hours before using this command again.

 ### playlist
 ``playlist``